NationalResearchCorporation/.github/pull_request_template.md

 - [ ] Build is using GHA instead of TeamCity
-- [ ] Sonar is setup for this repo
+- [ ] Sonar is set up for this repo
 - [ ] Sonar reports code coverage
 - [ ] AWS Tags are set up
-- [ ] Dependabot is setup for all the manifests in this repo (including GHA)
 - [ ] Dependabot PRs and alerts are reviewed
+- [ ] Communicated with PSG if new monitoring has to be set up (or changes required)
+- [ ] Communicated with DBA, if there are any DB structure changes (e.g., index changes)